Their destination is Podeteria de la Ria, which I think means “ankle doctor on the river.”

 Well, enough of whatever that was, because it’s back to making the movie.
 Face is convinced Hannibal is over-directing him, and yet again the Aussies come driving up and firing their guns.
 As disjointed as this episode is, this is a pretty good running gag.
 “What are you, a total fruitcake?” the Aussie asks, wondering why they didn’t just leave town already.
 Hannibal then lectures the poor fellow on military tactics, and he demonstrates with a clever simulation of shooting and explosions.
 This freaks the Aussies out and they hand over their guns; then Hannibal shows them the original guns were props.
 Can’t scam any better than that.
 “There’s no business like show business,” Hannibal says.

 There’s also no business like going after an international fugitive, as the team proves when they drive up to that fancy house and shoot their way toward DeJarro.
-B.A. runs his Jeep up to a wall – a wall where DeJarro’s standing.
+B.A. runs his Jeep up to a wall, one where DeJarro’s standing.
 Dude pulls out a gun, but B.A. yells “Put it down or I’ll hit the gas!”
 Hannibal sends Face and Murdock to check the house for any prisoners, and who should they find but Charles the prissy actor!
 “See what happens when you don’t live up to your contractual obligations?”
 Face tells him.

 The team rounds up Dejarro and his men and brings them to Manuel, the police chief, so as to turn them over to the federales.
 But Manuel says there’s a problem: “he has all our wives and children.”
 And then Dejarro snaps his fingers and more henchmen surround the team with guns.
 “This is a real neat town you found, Facey-man,” Murdock says through clenched teeth.
 “I know,” Face says through more clenched teeth.
 Even I’m clenching my teeth at this turn of events.